 Keep headaches from ruining your day by picking up ibuprofen or aspirin.
 If you’re sensitive to or intolerant of the salicylate in these treatments, try acetaminophen instead.
 Seek treatment for swelling or other bad reactions to this ingredient.
 A word of caution, though: alcohol and acetaminophen don’t always mix.

 Bismuth subsalicylate, also known as Pepto Bismol, helps with upset stomachs.
 Ginger root isn’t just great for cooking; it eases nausea and motion sickness.
 Anti-diarrheals can be helpful, but be wary of over-reliance on this type of medicine.
 See a healthcare professional for chronic diarrhea and other digestive issues.

 5. Cures for the Common Cold and Flu

 We all know there’s no actual cure for the common cold, but a little symptom relief goes a long way while you recover.
 A long-lasting cough syrup, throat lozenges and a non-drowsy decongestant will help you get through the day.
 A nighttime acetaminophen-containing cold medicine allows for a good night’s sleep, and a flu elixir can lower your temperature and provide some comfort.

 If these medicines don’t take care of your symptoms, head to your doctor’s office or the nearest prompt-care clinic.
 Integra Urgent Care provides fast, effective care to patients in the Dallas-Fort Worth area.
+Our centers are open in Grand Prairie, Weatherford, and Las Colinas.
 Contact us for an appointment, or reach out to us with any questions.